Codegnan-HYD/sql-app-12/README.md

 #### Exercise 6: Create a procedure to display employees without parking spots.
 ##### Input: None

-#### Exercise 7: Create a procedure to insert a new employee.
+#### Exercise 7: Create a procedure to display parking spots which are unassigned.
-##### Input: First Name and Last Name
+##### Input: None

 #### Exercise 8: Create a procedure to insert a parking spot.
 ##### Input: Spot Number and Basement Level

-#### Exercise 9: Create a procedure that inserts an employee with a parking spot assignment.
+#### Exercise 9: Create a procedure that inserts an employee with a parking spot.
 ##### Input: First Name, Last Name, and Parking Spot ID

-#### Exercise 10: Create a procedure that inserts an employee without a parking spot assignment.
+#### Exercise 10: Create a procedure that inserts an employee without a parking spot.
 ##### Input: First Name and Last Name

-#### Exercise 11: Create a procedure to assign a parking spot to an existing employee.
+#### Exercise 11: Create a procedure to assign a parking spot to an existing employee (manual parking spot assignment).
 ##### Input: Employee ID and Parking Spot ID

-#### Exercise 12: Create a procedure to assign a parking spot to an existing employee.
+#### Exercise 12: Create a procedure to assign a parking spot to an existing employee (automatic parking spot assignment).
 ##### Input: Employee ID

 #### Exercise 13: Create a procedure to remove an employee's parking assignment.